 24 hours in Paris

-Paris is an incredible city – let us show you how to enjoy your first 24 hours.
+The French capital is an incredible city – let us show you how to enjoy your first 24 hours in Paris.

 Metro lines 1 and 7 stop at Palais Royal/Musée Royal.